 MIGLIOZZI: So those are one kind of models.
 And the other kind of models we have are these bigger, disembodied body parts.
 So we might have a model of the vulva, a model of an erect penis.
 They're bigger, they're good in terms of being able to point out various parts and explaining what they are and describing them and explaining how they work, and we have an erect penis and we have a flaccid penis and so we can talk about those things.
 But they don't feel like skin.

-They don't, you know, have anything really human about them except the shape and what they're supposed to suggest.
-And so, you know, they're helpful, but they're not ideal.
-Surprisingly, we have not been able to find what I would love to have, which is sort of an anatomically correct Ken and Barbie doll that you can bend and move and you can shape and you can show exactly how, you know, two people's bodies interact, you know, what intercourse truly is, how it all works.
+They don't have anything really human about them except the shape and what they're supposed to suggest.
+And so they're helpful, but they're not ideal.
+Surprisingly, we have not been able to find what I would love to have, which is sort of an anatomically correct Ken and Barbie doll that you can bend and move and you can shape and you can show exactly how two people's bodies interact, what intercourse truly is, how it all works.

 CHAPTER 4: The Social and Sexual Implication of Personal Appearance

-MIGLIOZZI: You know, one of the things I like to say about the eyes, you know, the eyes are not a primary sex organ, but they certainly are a secondary one.
-You know, there's a reason why, you know, there are so many nude paintings in the Museum of Fine Arts, because the body's beautiful, human beings respond to that.
+MIGLIOZZI: One of the things I like to say about the eyes, the eyes are not a primary sex organ, but they certainly are a secondary one.
+There's a reason why there are so many nude paintings in the Museum of Fine Arts, because the body's beautiful, human beings respond to that.

 NARRATOR: We see a painting of a nude woman, followed by a depiction of a nude male figure, and finally, a reclining female nude.
 All three of the figures are pictures of paintings that are part of a museum collection.

 MIGLIOZZI: It's part of being human, and if you're blind, if you're a person who's blind, you don't have that same sense.
-It doesn't mean you don't have those same feelings, because you do, but you don't have that same sense of how it looks and how it appears, you know, in the world.
+It doesn't mean you don't have those same feelings, because you do, but you don't have that same sense of how it looks and how it appears in the world.

-We're so quick to say, "Oh, we can adjust for that, "we can teach them how to do that by feeling or touch, or we can..."
-And we sometimes forget that there's a whole world out there that people respond to visually that doesn't require language, that doesn't require even deep understanding-- you see something and you respond to it.
+We're so quick to say, "Oh, we can adjust for that, we can teach them how to do that by feeling or touch."
+And we sometimes forget that there's a whole world out there that people respond to visually that doesn't require language, that doesn't require even deep understanding—you see something and you respond to it.

-It's the visual world--, you know, images, paintings, pictures, you know, these archetypes, the cave drawings that we've seen of primitive man.
-I mean, this is all very visual.
-So I think that one of the things we have to do is explain to our students what the visual world is, the fact that people can look at you and they're going to make certain assumptions about you based on the way you look-- on the way you dress, the way you're standing, the way your posture is, whether you're paying attention or not-- they're going to have certain assumptions, and so we really need them to understand that because they don't know that.
+It's the visual world—images, paintings, pictures, these archetypes, the cave drawings that we've seen of primitive man.
+This is all very visual.
+So I think that one of the things we have to do is explain to our students what the visual world is, the fact that people can look at you and they're going to make certain assumptions about you based on the way you look—on the way you dress, the way you're standing, the way your posture is, whether you're paying attention or not—they're going to have certain assumptions, and so we really need them to understand that because they don't know that.